...Good for: Small animals and wrecks Not so good for: Beginner divers, visibility, and snorkelling...

 Here you may see many schools of fish such as rainbow runners, yellow and silver snappers swirling around overhead.
 As you ascend along the line there is a resident great barracuda who may put in an appearance at around 15m to bid you farewell.

-In only a few short years this site has become home to an impressive amount of Khao Lak's sea life and the future seems bright for the Sea Chart I; as a wreck dive it will likely improve year upon year.
+In only a few short years this site has become home to an impressive amount of Khao Lak's sea life.
+As a wreck dive it will likely improve year upon year so the future seems bright for the Sea Chart I.

 This wreck sank in September 2000, just off Thai Muang Beach, near Khao Lak.
 The Premchai lies on its side in 20 metres of water, with its shallowest section being 15 metres deep.
 It is therefore an ideal spot for intermediate divers.